YosefHayim/learning/Python/Udemy - 100 Days of Code The Complete Python Pro Bootcamp/September 2024/01.09.2024 - Day 17/README.md

-Key points of day 17:
+## Day 17: Key Takeaways

+1. **Creating Classes (OOP)**
-1 - Learning on how to create Classes e.g. OOP
+   - Learned how to create classes as part of Object-Oriented Programming (OOP).

+2. **Attributes**
-2 - The attributes are the things the object has.
+   - Attributes are the properties or characteristics that an object has.

+3. **Methods**
-3 - The methods are the things the object does.
+   - Methods are the actions or behaviors that an object performs.

+4. **Methods vs. Functions**
-4 - When a function is attached to an object it is called a method.
+   - When a function is attached to an object, it is referred to as a method.

+5. **Challenge Success**
-5 - Finally succeed to do a 2 challenges alone on this day, completed Part 2 and Part 4.
+   - Successfully completed two challenges independently: Part 2 and Part 4.